abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l *.
 list every file only under current directory entirely

-$ l -s -f *.bin
+$ l -s -fi*.bin
-query any object with 'bin' end name and list with their size and file information
+query any object having 'bin' name suffix then list with its size and file information

-to limit search on this directory only, prefix it with ./
+to limit search ply to be on this directory only, prefix it with ./ to limit search ply to be this directory and  1 directory below it option -2 to limit search ply to be this directory and  2 directory below it put option -3  etc.

 $ l -t ./*.bin
 list any object whose name has 'bin' extension on this directory only, with their last modification